-INREV aims to improve consistency in the presentation and categorisation of fees and costs when comparing vehicles from different domiciles.
-While it may not be possible to achieve complete consistency in breaking down expenses, the aim is to provide the greatest possible comparability while also maximising the availability of relevant information in fee and expense metrics.
+INREV aims to improve consistency in the presentation and categorisation of fees and expenses when comparing vehicles from different domiciles.
+The aim is to provide the greatest possible comparability while also maximising the availability of relevant information in fee and expense metrics.
 INREV fee and expense metrics have been designed to be straightforward, easy to understand and compatible with the vehicle’s normal reporting cycle.

-It is important to analyse and explain the INREV metrics in their correct context.
-For instance, the TER for different vehicles should be compared taking account of historical and forecasted return.
+It is important to analyse and explain fee and cost ratios in their correct context.
+For instance, the TGER for different vehicles should be compared taking account of historical and forecasted return.

 At vehicle launch, investors have a particular interest in understanding its forward-looking or projected operating expenses compared to the amount of invested capital, as well as the potential impact of the cost structure on the overall investment return.
 Accordingly, INREV supports the principle of including forward-looking expenses in the vehicle’s launch documentation.